gpustack/llama-box/README.md

 server/completion/speculative:

+         --draft-max, --draft, --draft-n N
+                                  number of tokens to draft for speculative decoding (default: 16) --draft-min, --draft-n-min N
+                                  minimum number of draft tokens to use for speculative decoding (default: 5) --draft-p-min P          minimum speculative decoding probability (greedy) (default: 0.9) -md,   --model-draft FNAME      draft model for speculative decoding (default: unused) -devd, --device-draft <dev1,dev2,...>
+                                  comma-separated list of devices to use for offloading the draft model (none = don't offload) use --list-devices to see a list of available devices -ngld, --gpu-layers-draft, --n-gpu-layers-draft N
-         --draft N                number of tokens to draft for speculative decoding (default: 5) -md,   --model-draft FNAME      draft model for speculative decoding (default: unused) -ngld, --gpu-layers-draft N     number of layers to store in VRAM for the draft model --lookup-ngram-min N     minimum n-gram size for lookup cache (default: 0, 0 = disabled) -lcs,  --lookup-cache-static FILE
+                                  number of layers to store in VRAM for the draft model --lookup-ngram-min N     minimum n-gram size for lookup cache (default: 0, 0 = disabled) -lcs,  --lookup-cache-static FILE
                                   path to static lookup cache to use for lookup decoding (not updated by generation)